Braves vs. Dodgers Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Spencer Strider (15-4) will make his 27th start of the season.
+- Max Fried (5-1) will take the mound for the Braves, his 11th start of the season.

-- Strider has pitched five or more innings in three straight games and will look to extend that streak.
+- He has started 10 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

+- Fried has three starts in a row of five innings or more.

-- In 26 appearances this season, he has finished six without allowing an earned run.
+- In 10 appearances this season, he has finished four without allowing an earned run.

 |Opponent